 Initial consultations are conducted by Dr. Stephanie Borns-Weil, a board-certified veterinary behaviorist.
 The consultation takes approximately 60 minutes.
 During the appointment, the doctor will discuss your pet’s behavior and overall health, observe your pet’s behavior, and provide treatment recommendations tailored to your pet’s needs.
 Treatment plans will include an estimate of the number of follow-up appointments likely to be needed.
 The price of a new patient consultation is $425.

 To book an appointment with the behavior service for your dog or cat, fill out and submit the dog or cat questionnaire.
-The questionnaire will capture information, such as basic history, the presenting problem, your pet’s habitat or environment and steps you have taken so far to resolve any issues.
+The questionnaire will capture information, such as basic history, the presenting problems, your pet’s habitat or environment, and steps you have taken so far to resolve any issues.
 The questionnaire allows for a more focused and productive session and the best possible outcome.
 Your completed form must be submitted before your appointment can be finalized.

 Download the questionnaire and fill it out completely.

 Send us your completed questionnaire in one of the following ways: